moloco/docs/van-sdk/android.md

 This section contains instructions for installing VAN SDK using Android Studio.
 Moloco VAN SDK is built with Android Studio 2.3.3 Build #AI-162.4069837.
 If you’re using a different version and have a problem using VAN SDK, please contact [Moloco](mailto:support@molocoads.com).

 First, launch your Android Studio, and click `Start a new Android project`.
-We will name it as `SampleVanApp`.
+We will name it as `VanSampleApp`.
 On the `Target Android Devices` screen you can click **Next** to choose the defaults.
 On the next screen, let’s choose `Empty Activity` for this tutorial.

 ![alt text](https://storage.googleapis.com/vansdk/android/1.png)